Guidance

 Advice on the investigation of malaria and other parasitological diseases is always available.
 Technical training sessions can also be arranged for small or large groups.

-The laboratory processes around 2,000 specimens annually and participates in the UK National External Quality Assessment Service (NEQAS) quality assurance schemes for blood parasitology, malaria rapid tests and malaria molecular investigations.
+The laboratory processes around 2,400 specimens annually and participates in the UK National External Quality Assessment Service (NEQAS) quality assessment schemes for blood parasitology, malaria rapid diagnostic tests (RDT) and malaria molecular investigations.
+We also participate in the World Health Organization (WHO) malaria molecular and the Canadian blood parasitology schemes.

 Laboratory policy